CyberT33N/VoiceTyper-Pro/Readme.md

 - The transcribed text will appear in the window and be typed at your cursor position
 - All transcriptions are logged in transcribe.log
 - Switch between Deepgram and OpenAI in the settings dialog
+- Select your preferred language in the settings dialog

 ## Supported Services